nmapx/revolut-stocks-list/README.md

 ## The list

 As the result you will get a file with all recognized tickers and companies names.

-**OCR is still not the most accurate solution so you can find few mistakes there (about 2-3% misidentified tickers).**

 [Here](./LIST.md) you can find already extracted list of all available stocks.
 I will update it from time to time.